Now hiring hundreds of people for a variety of seasonal jobs

 Are you looking for summer work?
 We have a variety of seasonal jobs available.
 Each one is a great opportunity to gain valuable experience working for us.

-Our Public Works department will be interviewing would-be staffers right on the spot at three hiring halls in March.
+Our Public Works department will be interviewing would-be staffers right on the spot at a hiring hall on March 11 at the Viscount Gort Hotel

 Labourer